PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 arguments, shared scope, pass order, successor, guard, dependency, public API, or TensorFlow behavior.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Primary layout-transpose cleanup result retention implementation checkpoint

+The primary pass-set-1 call now retains the unchanged five-key dictionary as `_layout_pass_set_1_layout_transpose_cleanup_stats`.
+It remains between the duplicate-fanout policy assignment and `_layout_pass_set_1_initial_attention_recovery_results`.

+All three direct lowerer occurrences are now explicit assignments.
+The late-ConCat call still receives its shared state scope, the very-late call keeps its option guard, and the late-binary nested call still consumes its selected mutation fields.
+The new primary target is unconsumed and observation-only.
+No owner, schema, preflight, transaction, cleanup, LayoutState sync, argument, scope, pass order, successor, guard, dependency, public API, or TensorFlow import path changed.

+Implementation validation completed sequentially under `uv`:

+- primary, late-ConCat, very-late, and nested layout-transpose contracts, terminal layout orchestration, attention boundary, architecture, and pass-efficiency coverage: `371 passed in 20.03s`
+- branch-changed broad suite: `1609 passed in 29.42s`
+- post-cleanup focused result contract: `2 passed in 0.15s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.

+At resume, audit the sole raw `run_duplicate_fanout_cleanup()` result immediately before `_layout_pass_set_1_post_binary_attention_recovery_results`.
+Preserve its QDQ-dependent `include_transpose` policy, live LayoutState and diagnostics, cleanup semantics, and following attention boundary.
+Commit and push only; do not create, reopen, or update a pull request.